david-macias-luevano95/Maching-Learning/README.md

 import pandas as pd  # clase para cargar los datos
 ```
 ### Importing the dataset

+The dataset used is Salary_Data.csv, which includes:
+YearsExperience: Number of years an employee has worked.
+Salary: The corresponding annual salary.

 ```
 dataset = pd.read_csv('Salary_Data.csv')
 X = dataset.iloc[:, :-1].values
 y = dataset.iloc[:, -1].values
 ```

 ### Splitting the dataset into the Training set and Test set
 ```
 from sklearn.model_selection import train_test_split